 The Administrative Law Judge (ALJ) overseeing the hearing will consider the evidence and issue a ruling.
 A favorable ruling for the driver will see the immediate reinstatement of a Texas driver’s license while awaiting trial for the DWI criminal charge.

-How Long You Have to Request a Hearing
+How Long Do You Have to Request a Hearing?

-Timing is essential in all ALR hearings.
 If you refuse to take a breath or blood test, an officer will give you a temporary license and a notice of suspension for your license.
-This temporary license remains in effect for 15 days.
+This temporary license remains in effect for 40 days.
+The time frame to request a hearing is 15 days, once a hearing is requested, this temporary license remains valid until the ALR hearing takes place.

 The Outcome of an ALR Hearing Can Determine Your Right to Drive After a DWI Arrest

 DWI arrests in Houston raise many legal questions.
-While it is true that an allegation of DWI is a matter for the criminal courts, a failed breath or blood BAC test will also trigger an administrative suspension of your driver’s license.
-Additionally, a refusal to submit to these tests will have a similar outcome.
+While it is true that an allegation of DWI is a matter for the criminal courts, a failed breath or blood BAC test will also trigger an administrative suspension of your driver’s license unless a hearing is requested.
+If you fail to request a hearing in time, this will prevent you from being able to drive while you await criminal proceedings.
+Refusing to submit to these tests will have a similar outcome.

 Complete a Case Evaluation form now